fraluc06/Burnmail/README.md

 # Burnmail

-🔥 Temporary email addresses in your terminal - written in Go.
+🔥 A simple tool to manage temporary email addresses with a TUI

 Inspired by [Mailsy](https://github.com/BalliAsghar/Mailsy), using the [mail.tm](https://mail.tm) API.